 Last summer’s Virtual Writers Weekend attracted 170 registrants from across the United States and all over the world, reminding us all that the Mark Twain House in Hartford, Connecticut is truly a writer’s home — and a home for writers.
 Writers Weekend will feature a variety of author talks, writing workshops, panel discussions, and keynote addresses.
-Admission to the entire weekend is $100 and includes all workshops, panels, and keynote talks by Jennifer Finney Boylan, Matthew Salesses, and Dr. François Clemmons (bios below; signed copies of presenters’ books be available for purchase through the museum’s Mark Twain Store).
-MORE AUTHORS, WORKSHOPS AND TOPICS to be announced!
+Admission to the entire weekend is $100 and includes all workshops, panels, and keynote talks by Jennifer Finney Boylan, Matthew Salesses, Jay McInerney, and Dr. François Clemmons.
+Signed copies of presenters’ books will be available for purchase through the museum’s Mark Twain Store.
+MORE AUTHORS, WORKSHOPS, AND TOPICS are being added daily!

-PROFESSOR JENNIFER FINNEY BOYLAN, author of sixteen books, is the inaugural Anna Quindlen Writer in Residence at Barnard College of Columbia University.
-A Contributing Opinion Writer at the New York Times, her column appears on the op/ed page on alternate Wednesdays.
+Boylan, the author of sixteen books, is the inaugural Anna Quindlen Writer in Residence at Barnard College of Columbia University.
+A Contributing Opinion Writer at The New York Times, her column appears on the op/ed page on alternate Wednesdays.

 She has been a member of the Board of Trustees of the Kinsey Institute for Research on Sex, Gender, and Reproduction, and also provided counsel for the TV series Transparent and I Am Cait.
-Her most recent book is the memoir Good Boy: My Life in 7 Dogs, published by Celadon/Macmillan in April of 2020.
 Her next book project is a novel co-authored with Jodi Picoult, slate for publication in autumn of 2022 by Ballantine/Random House.

 Her 2003 memoir, She’s Not There: a Life in Two Genders(Broadway/Doubleday/Random House) was the first bestselling work by a transgender American.
 A novelist, memoirist, and short story writer, she is also a nationally known advocate for human rights.
 Jenny has appeared on the Oprah Winfrey Show on four occasions; Live with Larry King twice; the Today Show, the Barbara Walters Special, NPR’s Marketplace and Talk of the Nation; she has also been the subject of documentaries on CBS News’ 48 Hours and The History Channel.